A Lesson to Learn: Imperial Petroleum Inc. (IMPP)

 IMPP’s Market Performance

-During the last 5 trading sessions, IMPP fell by -17.98%, in comparison to the 20-day moving average, which settled at $0.9401.
-In addition, Imperial Petroleum Inc. saw -75.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IMPP rose by +26.97%, in comparison to the 20-day moving average, which settled at $0.8592.
+In addition, Imperial Petroleum Inc. saw -77.07% in overturn over a single year, with a tendency to cut further losses.